JuliaAI/LearnAPI.jl/docs/src/reference.md

 ## Documentation

-Attach public LearnAPI.jl-related documentation for a learner to it's *constructor*, rather than to the struct defining its type.
-In this way, a learner can implement multiple interfaces, in addition to the LearnAPI interface, with separate document strings for each.
+Attach public LearnAPI.jl-related documentation for a learner to it's *constructor*, rather than to the struct defining its type, as shown in the example above.
+(In this way, multiple interfaces can share a common struct, with separate document strings for each interface.)

 ## Methods